keajs/kea-docs/docs/guide/standalone.md

 ## Mounting and Unmounting

-When you use kea with React, there's a lot that is handled for you behind the scenes.
+When you use [Kea with React](/docs/guide/react), there's a lot that is handled for you behind the scenes.
 For example logic is mounted automatically with your `<Component />` and unmounted when it's no longer needed.

 Sometimes however, you wish to manually mount logic.
 For example to already start loading data in